jonabai/vanilla-erc20/README.md

 # Vanilla ERC20 Token

-A minimal ERC20 token implementation in Solidity without external dependencies (no OpenZeppelin).
+A "vanilla" ERC20 token implementation in Solidity without external dependencies (no OpenZeppelin).
 Everything is contained in a single contract file.

 ## Overview